mui/material-ui/docs/data/base/getting-started/customization/customization.md

 The `switch:thumb` and `switch:class` are added unconditionally—they will always be present on the Switch component.

-Often, you may need to apply a class only when a component is in a particular state.
+You may need to apply a class only when a component is in a particular state.
-A good example may be adding `on` and `off` classes to the Switch based on its checked state.
+A good example is adding `on` and `off` classes to a Switch based on its checked state, as shown in the demo below:

 {{"demo": "SlotPropsCallback.js", "defaultCodeOpen": true}}

-Here, instead of providing an object with props to apply to a slot, we supply a callback.
+Here, instead of an object with props, the root slot receives a callback function.
-Its only parameter is `ownerState` - an object that describes the state of the "owner component"—the Unstyled Switch in this case.
+Its only parameter is `ownerState`, which is an object that describes the state of the "owner component"—the Unstyled Switch in this case.
 The `ownerState` holds all the props of the owner component (with defaults applied where applicable) and is augmented with the internal state of the component.
-In the case of SelectUnstyled, the additional information include the `checked`, `disabled`, `focusVisible`, and `readOnly` boolean fields.
+In the case of the Unstyled Select, the additional information includes the `checked`, `disabled`, `focusVisible`, and `readOnly` boolean fields.

 ## Creating custom components using hooks